-Sr. Shareholder's Name Shareholding at the Shareholding at the % change in share holding No beginning of the year end of the year during the year NII
+Sr. Shareholder's Name Shareholding at the Shareholding at the % change in share holding No beginning of the year end of the year during the year NIL

 III.
-Change in Promoters' Shareholding(please specify, if there is no change
+Change in Promoters' Shareholding(please specify, if there is no change)

-Shareholder's Name cholding at the ning of the year Cumulative Shareholding during the year No. of shares % of total shares of the No. of shares % of % of total shares of the company At the beginning of the year Date wise Increase / Decrease in Promoters Share holding during the year specifying the reasons for increase/ decrease (e.g. allotment / transfer / bonus/ sweat equity etc): NIL At the End of the year
+Shareholder's Name beginr holding at the ning of the year Cumulative Shareholding during the year No. of shares No. of shares % of total shares of the No. of shares company % of total shares of the company At the beginning of the year - company Date wise Increase / Decrease in Promoters Share holding during the year specifying the reasons for increase/ N decrease (e.g. allotment / transfer / bonus/ sweat equity uity etc): At the End of the year